RyanJulyan/Flask-BDA/README.md

 ## Via terminal/console

 ### Windows
-* Open browser and install Chocolatey:
+* Open a browser and install Chocolatey:
     * Go to: [https://chocolatey.org/install](https://chocolatey.org/install) to get the installer
-* Open new terminal
+* Open a new terminal
     * "Windows-Key + R" will show you the 'RUN' box
     * Type "cmd" to open the terminal
 ```shell